supakonoha/SecureCommunicationsVapor/README.md

 To compute a message authentication code the library has added some extensions to `String` and `Data` classes.

 If you want to compute some `Data` you will need to use `authenticationCodeHMAC(senderPrivateKey: P256.KeyAgreement.PrivateKey, recipientPublicKey: P256.KeyAgreement.PublicKey, salt: Data)` function on the message.
-It requieres you private key, the other part public key and the salt.
-You will receive the message authentication code.
+It requieres your private key, the other part public key and the salt.
+You will receive the message authentication code that you can send to the other part with the original message, your public key and the salt.

 ```swift
 let salt = "This is our salt".data(using: .utf8)!